Siamese–Vietnamese War (1833–1834): Cambodia under Vietnamese domination: 1813–1835

 In 1819, Gia Long came up with the construction project of Vĩnh Tế canal that would connect Châu Đốc with Hà Tiên.
-Nguyễn Văn Thoại was put in charge of the project with dedicative participation from King Ang Chan of Cambodia as Cambodian people were conscripted to labor works on the canal supervised by the Vietnamese.
-Vietnamese overseers treated Cambodian workers, who were subjected to poor working conditions, harshly.
-In 1820, Cambodian workers arose against Vietnam led by a Cambodian Buddhist monk named Ke, who declared himself a Neak Sel or holy man to rebel against Vietnam.
+Nguyễn Văn Thoại was put in charge of the project with dedicative participation from King Ang Chan of Cambodia.
+Both Khmer and Vietnamese people were conscripted to labor works.
+In 1820, workers arose against Vietnam led by a Cambodian Buddhist monk named Ke, who declared himself a Neak Sel or holy man to rebel against Vietnam.
 Neak Sel Ke rallied many Khmer followers, establishing himself at Ba Phnum.
 Ang Chan sent out forces to put down the rebellion, which were defeated.
 Lê Văn Duyệt sent Nguyễn Văn Trí to lead the Vietnamese forces to eventually defeat and kill Ke.
 Siam took construction of the Vĩnh Tế canal with great alarm as Siam suspected the canal would facilitate movement of Vietnamese fleets into the Gulf of Siam, directly threatening Bangkok.
 In response, King Rama II then ordered his son Prince Chetsadabodin to supervise the construction of the Phisuea Samut or Samut Prakarn Fort in 1822 in defense against possible Vietnamese seaborne incursion.

 Phisuea Samut Fort in modern Phra Samut Chedi was constructed in 1822, in response to Vietnamese construction of Vĩnh Tế canal, in protection against possible Vietnamese attacks from Gulf of Siam.

 Pro-Siamese princes Ang Snguon, Ang Em and Ang Duong, half-brothers of Ang Chan, resided in Wang Chao Khamen or Cambodian quarters in Bangkok established since the times of Ang Eng.
 Ang Snguon died at Bangkok in 1817, leaving Ang Em and Ang Duong as living pro-Siamese candidates.
 Neak Neang Tep, daughter of Chaophraya Aphaiphubet Baen the Siam-appointed governor of Battambang who died in 1809, was one of the consorts of King Ang Chan and bore him a daughter named Princess Ang Pen.
 Neak Neang Tep and her brother Preah Angkeo Ma represented the remaining pro-Siamese faction in Cambodian court.
 In 1829, Ang Chan sent Preah Angkeo Ma to deliver tributes to Siam – a purely symbolic gesture just to keep Siamese aggression at bay.
 Angkeo Ma, however, secretly handed a letter to King Rama III or King Nangklao of Siam, urging the Siamese king to attack Cambodia to topple Vietnamese influence.
 Siam was still unresponsive but Angkeo Ma's confidential maneuver was exposed to the Vietnamese.
 The Vietnamese ordered the arrest of Angkeo Ma but he fled to Siam.
 Also in 1832, Oknha Surkealok Kas the chauvay srok or governor of Pursat, who was pro-Siamese, rebelled against Ang Chan and fled to Siam with majority of Cambodian population in Pursat.